top of page

 Bridge Builder.

-She holds a Ph.D. and M.A. in Ethnic Studies from UCSD, with coursework completed toward a second Ph.D. in Gender, Race, Sexuality, and Social Justice at UBC.
-Prior, she was a Merit Scholar at Yale Divinity School, earning an M.A. in religious history, then serving as a postgraduate fellow at Yale in gender equity.
-Before her academic path, she trained as a psychodynamic therapist, an experience which shapes her holistic pedagogies of change that connect the personal and the historical.
+She holds a Ph.D. and M.A. in Ethnic Studies from UC San Diego.
+She was a Merit Scholar at Yale Divinity School, earning an M.A. in religious history (summa cum laude), then serving as a postgraduate fellow at Yale University in gender equity and policy.
+Before her academic path, she trained as a therapist, an experience which shapes her holistic pedagogy and the psychosocial writing practices offered in her programs and courses.

 Writing Wellness